 For advice for employers and employees: Visit www.acas.org.uk/coronavirus

 HMRC webinars for businesses - programme of webinars on measures to support to employers, employees and the self-employed through this period of disruption.
-You can watch a video of the first recorded webinar and register for future webinars.
 Visit bit.ly/HMRCWebinar.

 Arts Council England (ACE) have launched their Emergency Funding Package for individuals and organisations working in the creative sector.
 This fund is to support creative practitioners and organisations to get back on their feet, or to continue making work in the future that will mean they can contribute to delivering ACE new strategy, Let’s Create.
 More resources/information can be found re covid-19 on the website.